 You may also need to make other considerations based upon your site and the size of the plants you’ll be growing.
 If your garden is against a wall, plant trellising or other vertical plants towards the wall.
 Tall plants in any garden should be grown on the north side.

-Make sure that you maintain good records in your Homestead and Gardening Binder so that if you notice that part of your plan was really beneficial (or was detrimental) you can make note of it and know how to have an even better garden next year.
-Many experienced gardeners have observed that some plants have a positive or negative effect on the succeeding crop.
-(Beans always seem to benefit whichever crop grows after them.)
+Quick Tip: Make sure that you maintain good records with the SmartSteader homestead management app so that if you notice that part of your plan was really beneficial (or was detrimental) you can make note of it and know how to have an even better garden next year.

 It seems like a lot of work when you can just go out there and put a little of this here and a little of that there.
 And it is.
 That plan (or lack thereof) might work out for a few years, but after some time you’ll find that the vegetables aren’t as abundant while the pests and diseases are increasing.
 It’s more difficult to restore fertility than it is to maintain it and a good garden plan can be part of the solution to growing the most nutrient dense vegetables you can.
 Making a long-term, multi-year plan only is really labor intensive when you first create it and then in years to come, you can trust the plan you’ve made, grab your seed packets and hoe, and head out to the garden.